Empower Your Practice

 The rise of telemedicine during the COVID-19 era has elevated the accessibility of medical services to a whole new level.
-Today, patients can receive assistance regardless of their location or time zone— all they need is an internet connection.
+Today, patients can receive assistance regardless of their location or time zone.
+All they need is an internet connection.

 However, with increased accessibility of medical services comes the need for safeguarding patient data and protection against unauthorized access.
-That’s where HIPAA, the Health Insurance Portability and Accountability Act, steps in.
+That's where HIPAA, the Health Insurance Portability and Accountability Act, steps in.
+Understanding HIPAA and telemedicine together is essential for any provider delivering virtual care in 2026, especially following the public health emergency expiration telehealth rules that took effect in 2023.

 In our guide, we delve into essential topics related to HIPAA compliance for healthcare professionals: